newslynx/data-retention/README.md

 Updated:

 * [August 17, 2014](https://github.com/newslynx/data-retention/commit/aede9bd68b087b6a3e32a7767334465987d6624a#diff-d41d8cd98f00b204e9800998ecf8427e) (Added information on use of Twitter and Facebook tokens.)
+* [August 23, 2014](link tk when the commit goes through and returns a url) (Updated information on use of Twitter and Facebook tokens.)

 This is data retention policy applicable to newsrooms participating in our research.
 If you are a participating newsroom, please read through it and, if you have any questions, please email us at <contact@newslynx.org>.